Time to Chill Out on Chewing Ice

 Unfortunately, this seemingly innocent act actually isn’t.
 Chewing ice can lead to future dental procedures for conditions like worn enamel, as well as chipped teeth.

 It’s true, while many of us like to cool down by chewing on some ice cubes, this comes with substantial risks.
 It often leads to an increase in dental patients during the hotter summer months.

 The Miami Cosmetic Dentist Dr. Andres de Cardenas wants to share some information that we hope convinces you to go and get another glass of drink as opposed to munching down on the residual ice cubes.
 Here are some reasons chewing ice may lead to chipped tooth repair and other appointments with your dental professional.

 The primary issue that ice chewers face regarding their teeth is that it notably wears at their teeth enamel.
-This thin outer layer that covers the outer surface of their teeth protects it from daily use.
-This include chewing, grinding, and crunching.
+This thin outer layer that covers the outer surface of their teeth protects them from daily use.
+This includes chewing, grinding, and crunching.

 Enamel also protects the teeth nerves from variations in temperature, chemicals, and acids.
 This is precisely why worn enamel can lead to tooth sensitivity.
 As a result, the hot or cold liquids that you drink could pass through the enamel and travel into the tooth causing pain, and inviting bacteria propagation.

 The ice you chew may possess sharp edges that can crack teeth.
 When you bite down on an ice cube, this puts a substantial amount of pressure on the smallest areas in your mouth.
 Your mouth may not adequately handle the load.

 Although your teeth seem tough and sturdy, their design is not intended to crunch down on hard objects like ice.
 This might require an emergency visit to a dentist for chipped tooth repair.